Forbes diary, 24 May 1904

 (Diary, 24 May 1904; Forbes Collection, 20b-3152; NAD, Pretoria)

 1. This entry in a farm diary was written in South Africa’s autumn in late May 1904, a point in the working year when arable fields were burned of their stubble before the next crop was sown.
 The farm diary was a recognised form at the time, with a considerable number having survived.
-On one level, what appears here is a routine entry by the then 74 year old David Forbes, concerning activities on his farm estate, called Athole and located in the old Transvaal, near the border with Swaziland.
+On one level, what appears here is a routine entry by the then 74 year old David Forbes, concerning activities on his farm estate, called Athole and located in the old Transvaal, not far from the border with Swaziland.
 On another, it is redolent in terms of whiteness and the racial order on the farm, including by throwing diffuse light on some of the related stringencies and complications of gender.

 2. The two opening words in the entry, ‘The kafirs’, would in many circumstances at the time not have had a particularly negative meaning (unlike now, when it is a term of opprobrium).
 However, it is used here in a glossing and homogenised way that does have negative force, particularly when later it becomes apparent that the people concerned were probably women and children, with only one man, Kobwami, being present.
 The effect is that just who they were is, implicitly, not considered relevant, with ‘the kaffirs’ being interchangeable, homogenous.

 3. The remark that these people ‘were to burn along the spruit…’ shows that prior instruction had been given about how the field burning should be done, later spelled out as ‘they were told exactly what they were required to do’.
 The comment following this, that what they did was ‘kafir like’, is clearly dismissive and silently invokes incompetence as a defining characteristic of what is ‘kaffir like’.
-But now, in 2015, resistance comes into frame as a possible reading of what happened here: the result was the destruction of many acres of winter grass (for cattle and horses), but in a way that produced a dismissive remark from David Forbes rather than any punishment of the people concerned being mentioned.
+But read now, resistance comes into frame as a possible reading of what happened here: the result was the destruction of many acres of winter grass (for cattle and horses), but in a way that produced a dismissive remark from David Forbes rather than any punishment of the people concerned being mentioned.

 4. The ‘us’ and ‘them’ aspect at this point in the entry is troubled later, for it goes on that the next day David’s intended initiation of a renewed attempt was undercut because ‘the kafirs turned up’, and also when ‘we tried to burn’ the same thing happened, with the fire going out of control again.
-However, the reason assigned here does not rest on a ‘race’ category applied to ‘them’, but has to encompass ‘we’ – it was that the fire was ‘too ?ferce’, rather than that ‘we’, including David, were incompetent.
+However, the reason assigned here does not rest on a ‘race’ category applied to ‘them’, but has to encompass ‘we’ – it was that the fire was ‘too ferce’, rather than that ‘we’, including David, were incompetent.

 5. Other complications also appear, in addition to this ‘we’.
 David’s comment that the only man there was Kobwami was not sarcasm but a literal statement, and it is this that shows that the opening gloss of the generalised term ‘the kaffirs’ actually involved women and children.
 It appears at the end of the first paragraph as an overall comment on its content – that, as a man, Kobwami should have known better.
 In some situations, then, ‘the kaffirs’ is differentiated, with men knowing (and by implication acting) better than women and children (and the comment of course ignores that this was not so regarding David as well as Kobwami regarding the fire).
 Other gender divisions also appear, in a lower key way, and with points of connection to the presence of racial categorisations.

 6. Kate, Madge and Kitty appear elliptically, with their relationships to David not specified (they were his wife and two youngest daughters respectively).
-That they have ‘European’ names, are listed matter-of-factly, and had left for a dance in the small town of Piet Retief, taken together indicate whiteness, family connection, and also raise some points about the gender order at Athole.
+That they have ‘European’ names, are mentioned matter-of-factly, and had left for a dance in the small town of Piet Retief, taken together indicate whiteness, family connection, and also raise some points about the gender order at Athole.
 In 1904 Athole, and particularly the Forbes’ house, was at the end of a major period of rebuilding following damage during the South African War (1899-1902).
 Implicitly, while Kate, Madge and Kitty were in Piet Retief, David remained to oversee the masons and carpenter, who were finishing fitting windows and putting up ceiling boards (to cover rafters).

 7. The masons and carpenter are implicitly white.
 David’s entry does not mark these two categories of skilled workers in any way, as would have been the case if they were ‘coloured’ and certainly if they were African.
 And that they are male is almost axiomatic – if not, this would certainly have appeared.
 However, while it might seem there is a stark racial separation (for black women and children are ‘the kaffirs’ and work on the estate, while white women and children are away at leisure for a dance), this is to take representation as descriptive fact and the entry for 24 May 1904 as typical of all Forbes diary entries.
 Elsewhere in the entries, and across many years of diaries, the Forbes women worked, in the house, kitchen, the home-farm and its fields and in many aspects of estate management, and they also participated in horse breeding and stock farming.
 Kate’s younger sister Sarah Purcocks, for instance, ran the Purcocks’ Westoe farm, not her father, and it was she who slaughtered pigs for a shared business because the men in her family were too squeamish; and Kate and David’s youngest daughter Madge later became a notable stock farmer in her own right.